PoshCode/PowerShellPracticeAndStyle/Style-Guide/Code-Layout-and-Formatting.md

     }
 }
 ````
-#### Closing braces always on their own line
+#### Closing braces start a new line
-Note the above example again, community guidelines recommend placing your closing braces on their own line.
-This practice makes it easier to pair up matching opening and closing braces when looking to see where a particular scriptblock ends.
+Note the above example again, community guidelines recommend following the ['One-True-Brace-Style'](https://www.wikiwand.com/en/Indentation_style#/K&R_style) placing your closing braces on their own line.
+This practice makes it easier to pair up matching opening and closing braces when looking to see where a particular scriptblock ends, and allows one to insert new lines of code between any two lines.

+To reiterate, these are community best practices, and a lot of the code you'll find online from community leaders will follow these guidelines.
+That doesn't mean that those who follow different style guidelines are wrong.
+You may be the one to set the course for your company or your own project; we simply offer this guidance for your consideration.

 #### Prefer: param() begin, process, end
 That's the order PowerShell will execute it in